frag-c/.github/readme.md

 An organization to store files associated with a potential remake of frag-z using c/c++

+Reasons to remake the game:
+* I can develop the game without having to use the godot editor
+* We can use a typed programming language, improve debugging and testing
+* Have complete control ofver what we're doing

 Tech Stack:
 * SDL2
 * bullet physics